Normaliz/Normaliz/ReadMe.md

                                         3 -1

 ## Platforms
-Each releae contains executables for Linux 64, MacOS X and MS Windows 64.
+Each release contains executables for Linux 64, MacOS X and MS Windows 64.

 ## Interfaces
 Normaliz can be called from several other systems: